Burroughs Large Systems: B5000, B5500 and B5700

-B6500, B7500 and successors
+B6500 and successors

-Programs are made up of 8-bit syllables, which may be Name Call, be Value Call or form an operator, which may be from one to twelve syllables in length.
+Programs are made up of 8-bit syllables, which may be Name Call, Value Call, or form an operator, which may be from one to twelve syllables in length.
 There are less than 200 operators, all of which fit into 8-bit syllables.
 Many of these operators are polymorphic depending on the kind of data being acted on as given by the tag.
 If we ignore the powerful string scanning, transfer, and edit operators, the basic set is only about 120 operators.
 If we remove the operators reserved for the operating system such as MVST and HALT, the set of operators commonly used by user-level programs is less than 100.
 The Name Call and Value Call syllables contain address couples; the Operator syllables either use no addresses or use control words and descriptors on the stack.

 Multiple processors

-The B5000 line also were pioneers in having multiple processors connected together on a high-speed bus.
+The B5000 line also were pioneers in having two processors connected together on a high-speed bus as master and slave.
+In the B6000, B7000 and B8000 lines the processors were symmetric.
 The B7000 line could have up to eight processors, as long as at least one was an I/O module.
-RDLK is a very low-level way of synchronizing between processors.
-The high level used by user programs is the EVENT data type.
+RDLK (ReaD with LocK) is a very low-level way of synchronizing between processors.
+RDLK operates in a single cycle.
+The higher level mechanism generally employed by user programs is the EVENT data type.
 The EVENT data type did have some system overhead.
 To avoid this overhead, a special locking technique called Dahm locks (named after a Burroughs software guru, Dave Dahm) can be used.
+Dahm locks used the READLOCK ALGOL language statement which generated a RDLK operator at the code level.